brightdigit/SundialKit/Sources/SundialKit/SundialKit.docc/Documentation.md

 ### Listening to Networking Changes

-In the past `Reachability` or `AFNetworking` has been used to judge the network connectivity of a device.**SundialKit** uses the `Network` framework to listen to changes in connectivity providing all the information available.
+In the past `Reachability` or `AFNetworking` has been used to judge the network connectivity of a device. **SundialKit** uses the `Network` framework to listen to changes in connectivity providing all the information available.

-**SundialKit** provides a ``NetworkObserver`` which allows you the listen to variety of publishers related to the network.
+**SundialKit** provides a ``NetworkObserver`` which allows you to listen to a variety of publishers related to the network.
 This is especially useful if you are using `SwiftUI` in particular.
-With `SwiftUI`, you can create an `ObservableObject` which contains an ``NetworkObserver``:
+With `SwiftUI`, you can create an `ObservableObject` which contains a ``NetworkObserver``:

 ```swift
 import SwiftUI